vyasparv/special-sounds/README.md

 In this code all the necessary back end files and resources for development of a application or web page are available.
 All the steps for integration and references for understanding the code are mentioned in attached documentation.

-Project was made during NASA space-apps hackathon, 2023 and got shortlisted in top 15 at local event,
+Project was made during NASA space-apps hackathon, 2023 and got shortlisted in top 15 at local event.